Other Professional Titles

 On The Web

-Dr. Pollard’s lab develops statistical and computational methods for the analysis of massive genomic datasets.
-Her research focuses on genome evolution, in particular identifying DNA sequences that differ significantly between or within species, and the sequences’ relationship to biomedical traits.
-Many of these sequences are non-coding, such as regulatory signals, structural sites and RNA genes.
-Dr. Pollard’s group aims to pinpoint specific DNA alterations in these sequences that are responsible for changes in gene expression.
-Current projects focus on two major areas: identifying the genetic basis for human-specific traits, such as our susceptibility to AIDS and atherosclerosis; and characterizing the human microbiome through metagenomic data.
+Our laboratory develops statistical and computational methods for the analysis of massive genomic datasets.
+We are interested in genome evolution, in particular identifying genome sequences that differ significantly between or within species and their relationship to biomedical traits of interest.
+We pioneered the statistical phylogenetic approach for identifying Human Accelerated Regions (HARs), the fastest evolving sequences in the human genome.
+Most HARs are non-coding elements, such as regulatory signals, structural sites, and RNA genes.
+One of our aims is to identify specific DNA alterations in HARs that are responsible for variation in gene expression.